Hallelujah78/-Code-and-Test-3-Apps/my-app/README.md

 - note: the `fabri4c/vite-react-starter#main` template is not set up to allow testing of jsx out of the box
   - it contains old packages - it is not updated and maintained
   - DO NOT USE
+  - you can run `npm update --save` in your project's root to update all packages to the latest versions
+    - note that this still won't magically set up testing of jsx in Jest

 # React Testing Course for Beginners - Code and Test 3 Apps